Training to Increase Safety and Maintain Compliance Throughout K-12 Environments

 After taking this course, you will be able to: identify heat stress hazards that can exist on the job; identify the nature, symptoms and treatment of heat stress; and recognize the precautions for protecting against heat stress.
 See also “Cold Stress” course.

-Hepatitis B Vaccine Consent and Waiver
+Hepatitis B Vaccine Consent / Waiver / Request

 This course helps employees determine if they have a high risk of occupational exposure to other people’s blood or body fluids.
 The course includes a printable Hepatitis B vaccination consent or waiver form for employees to complete.